lanl/distphylo/README.md

 # distphylo
 O# (O4745) Inferring trees from limited data

-Reconstruct a complete phylogenetic tree—or a forest of disjoint trees—from a multiple-sequence alignment.
+Reconstruct a complete phylogenetic tree or a forest of disjoint trees from a multiple-sequence alignment.

 Reference: